FIND THE ANSWER TO YOUR QUESTION

-On the boat you can pay with euro’s or dollars.
+On the boat you can pay only with dollars.

 What about drinks on board?

 On board coffee and tea are served a couple of times a day, usually after dinner and lunch, but always available upon request.

 We have mineral water available, soft drinks such as Coca Cola, Fanta etc. beer and some liquor.